Skip to main content

 Where can I be an Ategi Shared Lives carer?

-There are Shared Lives schemes all over the country, below are the areas that Ategi run Shared Lives schemes.
+There are Shared Lives schemes all over the country, below are the areas where Ategi run Shared Lives schemes.

-England: Buckinghamshire, Central Bedfordshire, Southwark, Slough & South Gloucestershire
+England: Buckinghamshire, Southwark, Slough, Central Bedfordshire & South Gloucestershire

 Our latest inspection (CQC/CIW) reports